Salford CAMHS (Child and Adolescent Mental Health Service)

 Read more about the plan:

-This is Salford's updated CAMHS Transformation Plan (published 31 March 2017) in response to the national implementation guidance introduced over the last 18 months, such as The Five Year Forward View for Mental Health and Implementing the Five Year Forward View for Mental Health.
+This is Salford's 2018 refresh of the CAMHS Transformation Plan (published 31 March 2018) in response to the national implementation guidance, such as The Five Year Forward View for Mental Health and Implementing the Five Year Forward View for Mental Health.

 The plan remains a close collaboration with Salford City Council and wider partners, part of an on-going integration agenda for children and young people aged 0-25.
 It also reflects the mental health reforms outlined in the Greater Manchester Mental Health and Wellbeing Strategy.